-The Authority will impose additional restrictions on a school during the term of the licence, as part of the licence, including but not limited to:
+The Authority will impose additional restrictions on a school during the term of the licence, as part of the licence, or where the deficit is unlicensed, including but not limited to:

 - the right of approval of staffing appointments and any other changes to staffing that increase costs; - the right of approval of contracts over a specified value; - restriction of expenditure to agreed plans and removal of powers of virement; - a requirement to purchase the full Local Authority financial support package; - agreed repayment targets, etc. - the written agreement to the terms by the Chair of Governors, following a resolution passed by the full governing body.